Frequently Asked Questions

 What is silver clay?

 Metal clay is a material which starts out looking like pale clay or putty.
 It is made from silver that is reclaimed from the photographic, computer and other industries and mixed with an organic, non-toxic binder to form the clay.
 The clay can be moulded, carved and shaped in about as many ways as it is possible to think of.
 This makes it an incredibly versatile form of silver to work with creatively.
 Once the clay has been shaped, refined and dried thoroughly it can then be fired to burn away the binder and to get the silver particles to sinter together to for the piece.
+You can read a bit more on blog on this topic

 Is silver jewellery from silver clay real silver?

 Definitely!
 And, like any other silver, pieces above a certain weight, pieces are required by law to be sent to one of the Assay Offices for testing and hallmarking.
 You can read the legal requirements about hallmarking here.
 I often also send smaller pieces for hallmarking too even if not legally required.
+You can read a bit more about silver clay in my blog on this topic

 What the difference between fine silver and Sterling silver?